Modekngei

 Modekngei, or Ngara Modekngei (United Sect), is a monotheistic religious movement founded around 1915 by Tamadad, a native of the island of Babeldaob, that spread throughout Palau.
-It rose to political significance between the First and Second World Wars and is currently professed by 5.7% of Palau's population.
+It rose to political significance between the First and Second World Wars and as of 2019 is professed by 5.7% of Palau's population.

 Modekngei is a hybrid of ancient Palauan customs and Christianity.
 Followers of the religion believe in the Christian God, recognize Jesus Christ as the Messiah, and simultaneously make appeasements to the traditional Palauan deities.

 History

 The origins of Modekngei are unknown, but one hypothesis purports that Modekngei began as a form of nonviolent resistance to the Japanese occupation of Palau.
 By amalgamating native animistic and Christian beliefs in hymns (keskes), the islanders may have been better able to preserve and transmit their traditions.

 A common story in Ngatpang is that the religion developed from the efforts of Christian missionaries in Palau who hoped to convert the islanders.
 After visiting Ibobang, a village in Ngatpang where most of the residents practice Modekngei, the missionaries were so impressed by the villagers' commitment to their customs that they allowed the Palauans to keep their goddess while still practicing Christianity.